vshn/schedar-task/README.md

 # Schedar Task

-This repository helps recruit Schedar Engineers.
+This repository is meant for VSHN candidates that want to join VSHN Schedar Team